January 1 – 3, 2022

 From body flow to soul expression!

-Bring the energy flow of the movements to paint and paper, and let your soul speak with brush and color in our new Hildegard Studio anytime during your stay!
+Doing Asahi helps creativity flow more freely, so you may want to visit the painting studio, which will be open every day during the course, Bring the energy flow of the movements to paint and paper, and let your soul speak with brush and color in our new Hildegard Studio anytime during your stay!
+Or take advantage of the beautiful nature trails.
+Take time for yourself at the start of this New Year!

 Margaret Vainio, MA